 Mitchell provided planning and procurement services for the hospital and is currently assisting the hospital with a Radiation Oncology Suite.

-The new Exempla Saint Joseph Heritage project 7 story 750,000 sq ft. expansion will provide new spaces for advanced imaging and interventional suites as well as updated environments for inpatient areas.
-The Project includes 348 private rooms, a emergency, lab, Surgery and Interventional Neuro/Cardio Services, 2 hybrid OR’s, 3 cath labs, 2 IR’s, 2 EP Labs, and related prep/recovery areas, Simulation Labs, Women’s L&D, Postpartum, NICU, Adult ICU, and Acute Care beds for Orthopedic and Oncology Services.
+The new Exempla Saint Joseph Heritage project 7 story 750,000 sq ft. expansion includes new spaces for advanced imaging and interventional suites as well as updated environments for inpatient areas.
+The project includes 348 private rooms, a emergency, lab, Surgery and Interventional Neuro/Cardio Services, two hybrid operating rooms, three cath labs, two interventional radiology suites, two electrophysiology labs, and related prep/recovery areas, Simulation Labs, Women’s L&D, Postpartum, NICU, Adult ICU, and Acute Care beds for Orthopedic and Oncology Services.

 The Arizona Cancer Center is a new 7 story ambulatory cancer center, being built in coordination with the campus of St. Joseph Hospital.
 The new facility will provide patients with cancer screening, diagnostic and interventional treatment.
 Comprehensive imaging services include mammography, radiography, ultrasound, nuclear medicine, PET, MRI and CT.
 Interventional services include endoscopy, stereotactic biopsy, angiography, cardiac catheterization.

 Baptist Health of South Florida is embarking on designing and building a destination cancer institute to meet the growing needs of its patients.
 The new cancer institute will be approximately 280,000 square feet and will serve outpatient oncology services for the Baptist Health System.
 The institute will consist of 5 RAD/ONC vaults, comprehensive imaging, 60 infusion bays, rapid treatment bays, women’s center, clinics, pharmacy, lab, and support services.